The Bolton Abbey Waterfalls

 Parking: Bolton Abbey, Riverside Car Park.
 A charge of £12.50 is made per car when booked in advance.
 It is £15 on the day.

 Dog Friendly?
 No dogs are allowed on this part of the estate.
+They are allowed along the Strid and the abbey ruins.

 Public Transport Links: It is possible to get to Bolton Abbey by bus, although the service is mainly weekends and bank holidays.
 Check out the Dales Bus Service for more info.